Dobiasd/articles/implementation_inheritance_is_bad_-_the_fragile_base_class_problem.md

 A common example in favor of this argument is the so-called "fragile base class problem".

-Imagine you have written the following class:
+Imagine you have written the following class (using Python as an example here):

 ```python
 class Person: